Try a New Approach to get more Sign-Ups into your Text Marketing Database

 Fast read times

-Not only do 98% of people read their text message, they also read it with 5 minutes.
+Not only do 98% of people read their text messages, they also read them within 5 minutes.
 That is the instant response marketers would have only dreamt of a few years ago.

 Less advertising for more effectiveness

 With SMS Marketing, you don’t have to bother your subscribers constantly.
 You know they read the message, so you don’t have to hit them every week.
 With email, some send 2, 3 or even 4 emails a week to make sure their subscribers read the message.
 You simply don’t have to do that with SMS.
 In this study, you can see that less is clearly more.